misha-sikandar/n8n-feedback-automation/README.md

 Note: This workflow JSON does not include API credentials.
 Please add your own Airtable and Slack credentials after importing.

+🎯 Benefits of this Workflow

+This workflow saves time and reduces errors by automating feedback handling.

+Complaints, Compliments, and Feature Requests are automatically stored in separate Airtable tables.

+Instant Slack notifications keep the team updated in real-time.

+Data is well organized, making reporting and analysis much easier.

+The system scales automatically as feedback volume grows.

+👥 Who Can Use This

+Customer Support Teams – to manage complaints efficiently.

+Product Teams – to collect and track feature requests for future planning.

+HR/Employee Feedback – to handle employee suggestions, compliments, and issues.

+Educational Institutes – to record student feedback in an organized way.

+Small Businesses/Startups – to save time and handle feedback without manual effort.
 ---